adam22gary/adam22gary.github.io/README.md

 #
 #Usability considerations

-1. alt attribute on image tags for accessibility
+1. alt attribute on image tags and lang attribute on the html tag for accessibility
 2. title attribute on anchor tags, buttons, images and links for a description
 3. The use of white space and padding to unclutter the website
 4. Font and background color contrast ratio